 It was 1966 when the Junior League of Bergen County and a group of concerned residents saw the need for a clearinghouse matching prospective volunteers with agencies that needed help.
 That idea led to creating the Volunteer Center of Bergen County, which today is still connecting people through service.

-The Volunteer Center has been affecting the lives of Bergen County residents for nearly 50 years.
+The Volunteer Center has been affecting the lives of Bergen County residents for more than 50 years.
 Since the early 1970s, our programs and services have provided a means for safer environments, self-sufficiency and brighter futures.
 Throughout the 1980s and 1990s we supported and developed programs that provided low-income families with more opportunities, while giving service-minded individuals a chance to make a difference.

 IN TIMES OF NEED

 In the wake of Tropical Storm Floyd in 1999, we began assisting the Bergen County Office of Emergency Management and other first responders.
 Our involvement and later leadership, proved vital during the terror attacks of September 11th and subsequent disasters affecting the community.
 We also played a major role in response to Hurricane Sandy and continue to lead a broad coalition providing assistance to storm survivors.

 As the 21st century rolled in, the Volunteer Center began focusing on helping companies mobilize their staff to address systemic community problems such as hunger, literacy and education.
 We also initiated training for nonprofit agencies, specifically how to create, run and manage a successful volunteer program.
 In addition, an essential part of our professional services involves consulting on establishing executive boards.